Local authority links

 The society started in 1985 when a few avid collectors of local postcards, photographs and books suggested that a local history group be formed.
 The society puts on a series of interesting local history talks throughout the year.

 Outings and dinners are also organised for the members.

 The Canterbury Archaeological Trust was formed in 1976 to undertake archaeological excavations in advance of redevelopment projects.
 Today, the Canterbury Archaeological Trust’s principal role remains unchanged: ensuring that sites and buildings under threat from construction projects are adequately investigated and recorded before work takes place.

-The Friends of St Mary and St Eanswythe Parish Church began on 21st March 2014 and is dedicated to the preservation of St Mary and St Eanswythe’s church as a place of Christian worship and a focal point of historical interest for residents and visitors to folkestone.
+The Friends of St Mary and St Eanswythe Parish Church group was set up in March 2014 and is dedicated to the preservation of St Mary and St Eanswythe’s church as a place of Christian worship and a focal point of historical interest for residents and visitors to folkestone.
 All the funds we will raise will be devoted to the upkeep of the building and to the furthering of public understanding of its history, architecture and significance.

 The New Folkestone Society exists to foster an awareness of our local environment and amenities and to encourage their conservation and enhancement.
 It is a non-political organisation with membership open to everyone who shares our desire to make Folkestone a more attractive town in which to live and work.